AussieWalk

 Within Australia, participation in the following activities may earn you credit as part of the IVV award program:

 • Annual Aussie Peace Walk (previously Canberra Walking Festival, renamed in 2021) – an internationally recognised, non-competitive walking event, with participants of all ages from around Australia and the World.
-The next event will be held on 26-27 March 2022, with a number of pre-event walks also offered.
+The next event will be held on the weekend of 29-30 March 2025.
 The IVV and IML stamp is included in your entry for the event.

 • Walking For Pleasure walks – group walks are held on every day of the week in the ACT, except Mondays.
 There is no charge for IVV stamp for Walking For Pleasure members.
 Visitors are welcome but will be required to pay the standard IVV fee to obtain the stamp.

-• AussieWalk IVV events for World Walking Day in May and St Nicholas Day in December (details published in the Walking For Pleasure Calendar and on the AussieWalk Facebook page).
-There is no charge for the IVV stamp for these walks, but a donation is usually collected for the Heart Foundation or Rotary charity.
+• AussieWalk IVV events for World Walking Day in May (2nd Saturday) and Harry Berg Memorial St Nicholas Day in December (first Saturday).
+Details are published in the Walking For Pleasure Calendar and on the AussieWalk Facebook page.
+There is no charge for the IVV stamp for these walks.

 • Complete any of the AussieWalk sanctioned permanent trails across Australia, in your own time.
 The IVV stamp will be provided upon payment of the nominated walk fee.